universvm/how_to_create_a_protein/README.md

 Protein design aims to engineer or redesign proteins for improving stability, acquiring new functions, or increased binding specificity.

 For a protein with 200 residues, there exists 2^260 (20^200) possible sequences.
-This number is larger than the number of people alive (8^9), the number of people that ever lived (1x10^11), and the number of atoms in the the universe (1x10^80).
+This number is larger than the number of people alive (8^9), the number of people that ever lived (1x10^11), and the number of atoms in the universe (1x10^80).
 Combined.
 Therefore, a large portion of the protein universe is waiting to be explored that could help improve current protein-drugs, design antibodies to help us cure disease, or creating new materials.

 Typically, designers are interested in: